openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 By default, Open edX Events should be compatible with the Open edX Event Bus.
 However, there are cases when the support might not be possible or needed for a particular event.
 Here are some scenarios where you might not need to add event bus support:

 - The event is only used within the same application process and cannot be scoped to other services.
-- The :term:`Event Payload` contains data types that are not supported by the event bus, and it is not possible to refactor the :term:`Event Payload` to use supported data types.
+- The :term:`Event Payload` contains data types that are not supported by the event bus, e.g., lists of dictionaries or data attrs classes with unsupported data types; when it is not possible to refactor the :term:`Event Payload` to use supported data types.

 When adding support is not possible do the following: